Edoardo Piscopo

-Edoardo Piscopo (born 4 February 1988) is a former Italian racing driver.
+Edoardo Piscopo (born 4 February 1988) is an Italian former racing driver.

 Career

 Formula BMW

 After previously competing in karting, Piscopo began his single seater career in Formula BMW USA in 2005, where despite missing the first rounds he finished fifth with three wins for EuroInternational.
 He also finished fifth in the Bahrain World Final.

 Formula Renault

-After winning in Formula BMW USA Piscopo joined the RED BULL Junior Team and moved back to Europe in 2006 to compete in Formula Renault.
+After winning in Formula BMW USA, Piscopo joined the RED BULL Junior Team and moved back to Europe in 2006 to compete in Formula Renault.
 In his debut season, he scored ten podiums finishing third in Formula Renault 2.0 Italia for Cram Competition, behind Dani Clos and teammate Adrian Zaugg.
 He also finished tenth in Eurocup Formula Renault 2.0 for the team.

 Formula Three

 Piscopo stepped up to Formula Three in 2007, competing in the Formula Three Euroseries for Mücke Motorsport.
 He only managed to score eight points in 20 races, finishing 15th in the standings.
 He did however finish fifth in the 2007 Masters of Formula 3 at Zolder.

-He joined A1 Team Italy to drive in the A1 Grand Prix series for the 2007–08 season, sharing duties with Enrico Toccacelo.
+Piscopo joined A1 Team Italy to drive in the A1 Grand Prix series for the 2007–08 season, sharing duties with Enrico Toccacelo.

-He moved to the Italian Formula Three Championship in 2008, scoring seven wins on his way to second in the final standings, behind champion Mirko Bortolotti.
+Piscopo moved to the Italian Formula Three Championship in 2008, scoring seven wins on his way to second in the final standings, behind champion Mirko Bortolotti.
 They were both given the chance to test for Formula One team Scuderia Ferrari.